Somewhere in Monument Valley

 Reorganized my DSCsport files in DropBox, and I've been working on a new files: KPL3, where I changed the values in the Gforce tab for Sport mode, and KPL4 where I changed the Normal settings to get a more comfortable ride.
 Feel free to download and try any of the files yourself.
 The excel spreadsheet documents the changes from file to file.
 Note that there are two sheets in the spreadsheet.

-Removed these 2 air deflectors that are in front of the rear tires as they kept getting hammered by cones when autocrossing, and would occasionally be left hanging on for dear life.
+Removed these 2 air deflectors that are in front of the rear tires as they were on the verge of falling off.
 I figured if I didn't, I'd loose them at some point.

 (2).
 HitCar 12V to 5V micro USB converter.
 Provides charging power to the above.